washcroft/HttpGarageDoorController/README.md

 * DOOR_OUTPUT_PULSE_DELAY_TIME - The amount of time in milliseconds to wait before the garage door operator will respond to a second triggering of the GPIO output
 * DOOR_SENSOR_REACT_TIME - The amount of time in milliseconds the open/closed sensors take to react to the garage door opening/closing
 * DOOR_MAX_OPEN_CLOSE_TIME - The maximum amount of time in milliseconds the garage door should take to open or close (used to detect a fault status, add a few seconds of margin)
+* DOOR_AUTO_CLOSE_TIME - The maximum amount of time in milliseconds the garage door should be left open before automatically closing, or zero to disable automatic closing (default 300000 = 5 minutes)

 You will also need to add a **secret.h** file to your project containing your WiFi SSID, Password and HTTP API Key: